 $\mathbf{P}_0 = \mathbf{0}$ does not have to be estimated because it defines the starting point of the trajectory that coincides with the reference pixels.
 The advantages of working with \bez{} curves is that they are fast to evaluate and can be concisely summarized by a set of parameters $\mathcal{P}$.

-The degree of the \bez{} curves is a fixed parameter.
-We found that it is best to set it equal to the number of supervision points along the trajectory for an accurate trajectory prediction (details in supplementary material).
+The degree $n$ of the \bez{} curves is a fixed parameter.
+Our ablation study in Section \ref{sec:exp:bez_degree} suggests to set $n$ equal to the number of supervision points along the trajectory for an accurate trajectory prediction.